cloverdx/cloverdx-server-docker/README.md

 ## Job Queue
 Java 11 and older incorrectly reports system CPU usage in containers, which appears much higher than it actually is.
-This may prevent jobs from being executed - [CLO-21980](https://bug.cloverdx.com/browse/CLO-21980).
+This may cause jobs to be enqueued instead of being executed, because the Server thinks it is under heavy load - [CLO-21980](https://bug.cloverdx.com/browse/CLO-21980).

-As a workaround, job queue has been disabled in containers by default.
+As a workaround, the [Job Queue](https://doc.cloverdx.com/latest/server/job-queue.html#job-queue-overview) has been disabled in containers by default.
 You can re-enable it by setting the following property in your ``clover.properties`` file:

 ```properties